Camping in South Dakota

 - Do not bring wood that has been within the quarantine area into any South Dakota state park unless it has a label affixed certifying it as emerald ash borer treated and safe to move.

-- In parks located within the quarantine area, wood must have a label affixed certifying it as emerald ash borer treated and safe to move or have been purchased at the park.
+- In parks located within the quarantine area, outside firewood must have a label affixed certifying it as emerald ash borer treated and safe to move.

 - Firewood is available for purchase in the parks or from local stores outside the quarantine area.

-- If you purchase wood from a state park within the quarantine area, do not remove it from the park.
+- If you purchase firewood from a state park within the quarantine area, do not remove it from the park.

 Thanks for doing your part to protect our parks from this destructive insect- one that has killed tens of millions of ash trees in at least 32 states.